 How do I test per-app VPN deployment?

 Test with a small group by installing the VPN app and applying the per-app VPN policy.
 Verify that only mapped apps route through VPN, check for DNS leaks, and confirm connectivity to internal resources.
+Is protonvpn worth it a deep dive into reddit reviews

 Is per-app VPN compliant with data protection laws?

 Per-app VPN helps protect enterprise data in transit, which supports many data protection goals.
 Compliance depends on your broader security controls, data handling policies, and how you manage keys, certificates, and access controls.
-Kaspersky vpn cost: pricing, plans, features, and how to choose the best VPN for you in 2025

 Closing notes